joshpc/SDK-iOS/README.md

 We will return an error (401: unauthorized) if the following case is met:

-- The token provided in your request is not linked to any of your apps.
+- The token provided in your request is not linked to any of your bots.

 ### Response